-During the year ended December 31, 2023, Pinnacle Bank paid \$106.2 million in dividends to Pinnacle Financial.
-As of December 31, 2023, Pinnacle Bank could pay approximately \$1.4 billion of additional dividends to Pinnacle Financial without prior approval of the Commissioner of the TDFI.
+During the year ended December 31, 2024, Pinnacle Bank paid \$109.9 million in dividends to Pinnacle Financial.
+As of December 31, 2024, Pinnacle Bank could pay approximately \$1.3 billion of additional dividends to Pinnacle Financial without prior approval of the Commissioner of the TDFI.
 Since the fourth quarter of 2013, Pinnacle Financial has paid a quarterly common stock dividend.
 The board of directors of Pinnacle Financial has increased the dividend amount per share over time.
-The most recent increase occurred on January 18, 2022, when the board of directors increased the dividend to \$0.22 per common share from \$0.18 per common share.
+The most recent increase occurred on January 21, 2025, when the board of directors increased the dividend to \$0.24 per common share from \$0.22 per common share.
 During the second quarter of 2020, Pinnacle Financial successfully issued 9.0 million depositary shares, each representing a 1/40th fractional interest in a share of Series B noncumulative, perpetual preferred stock (the "Series B Preferred Stock") in a registered public offering to both retail and institutional investors.
-Beginning in the third quarter of 2020, Pinnacle Financial began paying a quarterly dividend of \$16.88 per share (or \$0.422 per depositary share), on the Series B Preferred Stock.
-The amount and timing of all future dividend payments by Pinnacle Financial, if any, including dividends on Pinnacle Financial's Series B Preferred Stock (and associated depositary shares), is subject to discretion of Pinnacle Financial's board of directors and will depend on Pinnacle Financial's receipt of dividends from Pinnacle Bank, earnings, capital position, financial condition, liquidity and other factors, including regulatory capital requirements, as they become known to Pinnacle Financial and receipt of any regulatory approvals that may become required as a result of each of Pinnacle Financial's or Pinnacle Bank's financial results.
+Beginning in the third quarter of 2020, Pinnacle Financial, if any, including dividends on Pinnacle Financial's Series B Preferred Stock (and associated depositary shares), is subject to discretion of Pinnacle Financial's board of directors and will depend on Pinnacle Financial's receipt of dividends from Pinnacle Bank, earnings, capital position, financial condition, liquidity and other factors, including regulatory capital requirements, as they become known to Pinnacle Financial and receipt of any regulatory approvals that may become required as a result of each of Pinnacle Financial's or Pinnacle Bank's financial results.

 Pinnacle Financial and Pinnacle Bank are subject to various regulatory capital requirements administered by federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory, and possibly additional discretionary actions, by regulators that, if undertaken, could have a direct material effect on the financial statements.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, Pinnacle Financial and Pinnacle Bank must meet specific capital guidelines that involve quantitative measures of the assets, liabilities, and certain off-balance-sheet items as calculated under regulatory accounting practices.
 Pinnacle Financial's and Pinnacle Bank's capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
+Pinnacle Financial and Pinnacle Bank periodically evaluate risk weightings and may enter into transactions or undertake procedures that may reduce risk weightings, such as during the second quarter of 2024 when Pinnacle Financial entered into a CDS on a pool of first lien consumer real estate-mortgage loans, as more fully described in Note 15.
+Derivative Instruments, and implemented enhanced control processes with respect to certain commercial loans which permitted recharacterization of the loans, each of which reduced risk weighted assets of both Pinnacle Financial and Pinnacle Bank.